stumpapp/stump/apps/docs/src/pages/installation/executable.md

 Any present tense information in this section is not accurate.
 Once a release is made, the following information will apply.
 {% /callout %}

+On [GitHub](https://github.com/aaronleopold/stump/releases), Stump has pre-built binaries, for both the Stump server and desktop application, for Linux, macOS, and Windows platforms.

+## Downloading the Stump desktop application

+If you want to install the desktop application, you will want to select the appropriate binary for your operating system:

+- macOS: `Stump.dmg`
+- Linux: `Stump.AppImage`
+- Windows: `Stump.exe`

+## Downloading the Stump server

-On [GitHub](https://github.com/aaronleopold/stump/releases), Stump has pre-built binaries for Linux, macOS, and Windows.
-Follow the instructions below for your operating system to install Stump.
+Otherwise, for the Stump server, follow the instructions below for your operating system to install Stump.

 ## Linux